 The Bent Tree Foundation Board of Directors is composed of nine members.
 All Board members are homeowners in the local community and are volunteers who receive no monetary compensation for their time and efforts.
 Each Board member assists with our various fundraising efforts and participates in the creation and planning of the numerous Foundation events.

-Chairman: Jesse Hunter
+Chairman: Gerald Hunter